MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Different organizations have different risk appetites.
 Even within an organization, risk tolerance is often different for each workload.
 Most workloads don't need extreme high availability.
 However, some workloads are so important that it's worth even mitigating risks that are unlikely to occur, like major natural disasters that affect a wide geographic area.

-The following table lists fa few of the common risks that should be considered in a cloud environment:
+The following table lists a few of the common risks that should be considered in a cloud environment:

 | Risk | Example | Likelihood |
 |-|-|-|